abhiyandhakal/team404-ku-pasal/README.md

 ## 📝 About the Project

-Here at **KU-mart** you will get all sorts of items, both used(mostly) and new items ranging from subject notes to kitchen appliances suppiled by your seniors.
+Here at **KU-mart** you will get all sorts of items, both used(mostly) and new items ranging from subject notes to kitchen appliances supplied by your seniors.